 A head collar is a very humane type of training collar.
 They are like a halter for a horse.
 This tool allows you to easily communicate with your dog without choking her.

-I recommend introducing the head collar before you take it for a test run around the block.
-Start by making this tool your dog’s best friend.
-If she sniffs or even looks at it, give her heaps of praise and a treat.
-She will quickly learn that the head collar is good news.
+- I start by making the head collar my dog’s best friend.
+If she sniffs or even looks at it, I give her heaps of praise and a treat.

-Put it on her face gradually, and take it off when she resists.
-Reward her frequently as she adjusts to the sensation.
-She will soon associate the head collar with walks and treats and praise, which is exactly what you want.
-Your dog will also adapt to wearing it, and should only resist it in the very early stages.
+It doesn’t take long before she links the head collar with walks and treats and praise, which is exactly what you want.
+I’ve found that dogs quickly adapt to wearing it, and only resist it in the very early stages.

 Leash